astropy/astropy/docs/io/fits/usage/headers.rst

     I updated this file on 02/04/2011
     ....

 These lists can be sliced like any other list.
-For example, to diplay just the last HISTORY entry, use ``prihdr['history'][-1]``.
+For example, to display just the last HISTORY entry, use ``prihdr['history'][-1]``.
 Existing commentary cards can also be updated by using the appropriate index number for that card.